-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Leaders of the African Union are hoping to broker a peace deal in Libya.
 The group is in eastern Libya today to negotiate with the rebel leadership.
 They've also met with Moammar Gadhafi, and they say he's agreed to their roadmap to end the fighting with rebels.
 NPR's Lourdes Garcia-Navarro has this report from the Libyan capital, Tripoli.

-LOURDES GARCIA-NAVARRO: One of the names Gadhafi prefers to go by is King of Africa - the modest little title an allusion to the billions of dollars from his country's oil wells he's given to the leaders in the African continent over the years.
+LOURDES GARCIA: One of the names Gadhafi prefers to go by is King of Africa - the modest little title an allusion to the billions of dollars from his country's oil wells he's given to the leaders in the African continent over the years.
 Those who came here are Gadhafi's old friends, and he put on a show for them.

-After several hours of meetings, South African President Jacob Zuma said they had a deal.
+GARCIA: After several hours of meetings, South African President Jacob Zuma said they had a deal.

-But beyond that, the details were sparse.
+GARCIA: But beyond that, the details were sparse.
 When asked if among the topics discussed was the key rebel demand that Gadhafi step down, the envoy was vague.

-GARCIA-NAVARRO: Gadhafi does seem to have agreed to have some kind of international monitors to oversee any cease-fire - a crucial step, as he has gone back on his cease-fire pledge several times already.
+GARCIA: Gadhafi does seem to have agreed to have some kind of international monitors to oversee any cease-fire - a crucial step, as he has gone back on his cease-fire pledge several times already.
 Lamamra says international monitors could come from the African Union, the U.N., the Arab League, or any combination of those bodies.

-Mr. LAMAMRA: The international community will have to stand ready to supply the human resources as well as the assets which are needed to make the mechanism credible.
+LAMAMRA: The international community will have to stand ready to supply the human resources as well as the assets which are needed to make the mechanism credible.

-Lourdes Garcia-Navarro, NPR News, Tripoli.
+GARCIA: Lourdes Garcia-Navarro, NPR News, Tripoli.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.